The PAU Survey: galaxy stellar population properties estimates with narrowband data: Conclusion

 \section{Conclusion}

-In this work, we tested SED fitting to quantify the effect of optical narrow-band photometries from the PAU Survey on the predictive power of galaxy stellar population properties with modern SPS codes.

-We find that while the accessible range of parameter values is increased with the narrow-band filters using \cigale, the overall difference in comparison with $ugriz$ data only is not strongly pronounced.
-This can be caused by multiple reasons: non-flexible SPS models, inefficient parameter space coverage, likelihood maximization difficulties or low narrow-band signal-to-noise ratio.
-With \prospector, tests have to be performed to validate whether the metallicity issue might be caused by the rise of the age-metallicity degeneracy with increased spectral resolution, for example by comparing to broad-band fitting only.
+In this work, we tested SED fitting to quantify the effect of optical narrowband photometries from the PAU Survey on the predictive power of galaxy stellar population properties with modern SPS codes.
+We find that while the accessible range of parameter values is increased with the narrowband filters using \cigale, the overall difference in comparison with $ugriz$ data only is not especially pronounced.
+This can be caused by multiple reasons: non-flexible SPS models, inefficient parameter space coverage, likelihood maximization difficulties, or low narrowband S/N values.
+With \prospector, tests have to be performed to validate whether the metallicity issue might be caused by the rise of the age-metallicity degeneracy with increased spectral resolution, for example by comparing to broadband fitting only.

-Still, we find that the PAUS filter set, as well as the CFHTLS broad-bands, both of which only cover the optical range and thus cannot rely on for example UV or IR bands for a more robust estimation of related properties, such as the SFR, are still able to recover previous measurements with larger baselines, that is COSMOS2020.
-With the majority of our sample covering a redshift range where the 4000\,\AA{} break lies within the regime of the PAUS bands, a more reliable SFH modelling is facilitated that allows robust SFR constraints.
+Still, we find that the PAUS filter set, as well as the CFHTLS broadbands, both of which only cover the optical range and thus cannot rely on for example UV or IR bands for a more robust estimation of related properties, such as the SFR, are still able to recover previous measurements with larger baselines, that is COSMOS2020.
+With the majority of our sample covering a redshift range where the 4000\,\AA{} break lies within the regime of the PAUS bands, a more reliable SFH modeling is facilitated that allows robust SFR constraints.